Go paper-free

 Offset mortgages work by ‘offsetting’ the amount of money you need to repay on your mortgage against what you have in a savings account.

-The more money you take out of your savings account, the less you’ll save on your mortgage interest.
-On the other hand, if you keep topping up your savings, you’ll reduce your interest rate.
+You can still pay in and withdraw from your savings account with an offset mortgage.
+But the more money you take out, the less you’ll save on your mortgage interest.
+Alternatively, if you keep topping up your savings, you’ll reduce the amount of mortgage interest you would pay.

-You can usually overpay by up to 10% a year.
+Most lenders will let you overpay a certain amount each year on your offset mortgage – usually up to 10% a year.
 Make sure you check any limits on overpayments.
 Paying more than you are allowed could mean you have to pay an early repayment charge.